wp-plugins/media-library-assistant/readme.txt

 8. The Settings page Custom Field Processing Options screen, where you can map attachment metadata to custom fields for display in [mla_gallery] shortcodes and as sortable, searchable columns in the Media/Assistant submenu.

 == Changelog ==

+= 1.14 =
+* New: In the `[mla_gallery]` shortcode, a new `mla_target` parameter allows you to specify the HTML `target` attribute in the gallery item links, e.g., `mla_target="_blank"` will open the items in a new window or tab.
+* New: In the `[mla_gallery]` shortcode, a new `tax_operator` parameter allows you to specify "AND" or "NOT IN" operators in the simple `tax_name=term(s)` version of taxonomy queries.
+See the Settings/Media Library Assistant Documentation page for details.
+* New: In the `[mla_gallery]` shortcode, `tax_query` corruption caused by the Visual mode of the post/page editor is now cleaned up before the query is submitted; Line breaks, HTML markup and escape sequences added by the Visual editor are removed.
+* Fix: IPTC/EXIF values containing an arrray, e.g., "2#025 keywords", will be converted to a comma-separated string before assignment to Standard fields or Custom fields.
+* Fix: Custom Field Mapping will always ignore rules with Data Source set to "-- None (select a value) --".
+* Fix: In the `[mla_gallery]` shortcode, the `orderby` parameter will override the explicit order in the `ids` parameter.
+* Fix: In the `[mla_gallery]` shortcode, the `ids` and `include` parameters no longer require `post_parent=all` to match items not attached to the current post/page.
+* Fix: The `[mla_gallery]' shortcode can now be called without a current post, e.g., from a PHP file that contains  `do_shortcode("[mla_gallery]");`.
+* Fix: The value in the Attachments column in the edit taxonomy screen(s) is now correct.
+In previous versions this value was not correct if a term appeared in more than ten (10) attachments.
+* Fix: The Attachments column in the edit taxonomy screen(s) is now updated in response to the WordPress "Quick Edit" action for taxonomy terms.
+In previous versions the Attachments value was not returned and the Posts/Media value was used instead.
+* Fix: The Attachments column in the edit taxonomy screen(s) is now center-justified, following the standard set by the WordPress Posts/Media column.
+In previous versions it was left-justified.
+* Fix: Corrected `vertical-align` attribute in `.gallery-caption` style of the default `mla_style` template.
+* Fix: Better handling of minimum PHP and WordPress version violations; removed wp_die() calls.

 = 1.13 =
 * New: Any custom field can be added as a sortable, searchable (click on a value to filter the table display) column in the Media/Assistant submenu.
 Custom fields can also be added to the quick edit and bulk edit areas.
 Use the Settings/Media Library Assistant Custom Field tab to control all three uses.